FrodeSolheim/fs-uae/docs/kickstarts.md

 # Kickstart ROMs

 For the best emulation experience, you should have copies of the original Kickstart ROMs for each of the Amiga model you want to use.
-Using the built-in replacement Kickstart is possible, but it is less compatible with Amiga software.
+Using the built-in kickstart replacement (from the [AROS project](https://aros.sourceforge.io/)) is possible, but it is less compatible with Amiga software.

 ## Getting Kickstart ROMs via Amiga Forever

 You can purchase Amiga Forever Plus or Premium edition in order to get licensed versions of Kickstart ROMs for all supported Amiga models.

 There are two versions which contains all Kickstart ROMs:

 - Plus: Gives you access to a downloadable .msi installer.
 - Premium: Physical media, plus access to the plus edition .msi installer.

 There is also a value edition, but this only provides kickstart ROM for Amiga 500 (and possibly a few other models depending on the Amiga Forever version).
 This is sufficient for most classic games though!

 Please note that FS-UAE / Frode Solheim is not affiliated with Amiga Forever, and this project gets no provisions from the sale of Amiga Forever.
 This information is only provided as a convenience to the users of FS-UAE.

 ## Extracting Kickstart ROMs from real Amiga computers

 By using a tool such as Transrom or Grabkick, you can extract the ROM from your own Amiga and copy it over to your computer.
 Here are some guides:

 - http://www.pcguru.plus.com/uae_transfer.html (web.archive.org)
 - http://ale.emuunlim.com/guides/get-kick-rom.shtml
 - https://help.ubuntu.com/community/EUAEAmigaEmulator

 Please note that I don’t provide support for extracting / transferring Amiga ROM files, but you can probably get help on the [English Amiga Board](http://eab.abime.net/) if you are stuck.

 ## Using the replacement ROM

 FS-UAE will automatically use the replacement AROS ROM when:

 - The preferred kickstart rom for the Amiga model in use was not found, and no kickstart file was explicitly specified, or
 - When kickstart_file is specified as “internal”

 FS-UAE Launcher behaves a bit differently and will refuse to start the